 Artists like Fewocious have managed to make money selling their art as NFTs to the tune of millions.
 While that might be an outlier success story, there are plenty of other artists selling NFTs they create at home.
 Take the story of Blake Jamieson, a Brooklyn-based artist who made $46,000 selling his own art pieces as NFTs.

 To get started, get familiar with the minting process first.
-You need to have a general idea of how cryptocurrency and blockchain technology work.
+You need to have a general idea of cryptocurrency, what crypto go up and down, and blockchain technology work.
 That way you can confidently create NFTs to sell on marketplaces like OpenSea, SuperRare, HEN, and Foundation.

 To make a living selling NFTs, it’s key to stay active on social platforms where NFT communities gather.
 As you get your name out there with your own social media presence, making connections with like-minded sellers and collectors is key to ongoing success.